Hi-Heel Sneakers

 "Hi-Heel Sneakers" (often also spelled "High Heel Sneakers") is a blues song written and recorded by Tommy Tucker in 1963.
 Blues writer Mary Katherine Aldin describes it as an uptempo twelve-bar blues, with "a spare, lilting musical framework", and a strong vocal.
 The song's rhythmic approach has also been compared to that of Jimmy Reed.
 Tucker's lyrics recall the time he spent as a Golden Gloves boxer in the 1950s:

 Background and recording

 The song came out of Tucker's association with producer Herb Abramson, who was a co-founder of Atlantic Records.
 Abramson operated A-1 Sound Studios in New York, where many popular R&B artists recorded; he leased Tucker's recording to Checker Records, which released it as a single in 1964.

 Although writers cite a 1963 recording date, there is conflicting information about the studio location.
-Aldrin puts it in Chicago, while the Blues Foundation locates it in New York City.
+Aldin puts it in Chicago, while the Blues Foundation locates it in New York City.
 The song's distinctive guitar parts are provided by Dean Young.
 Writing in Encyclopedia of the Blues, Gene Tomko notes the similarity to the introduction and shuffle beat of the popular Jimmy Reed song "Big Boss Man".